 As June winds down and summer kicks into high gear, many nonprofits are also closing in on the end of their fiscal year.
 Whether your year ends June 30, December 31, or on a more creative date, many fundraisers put most of their focus on getting to that finish line.

-Chances are you’ll have a lot to be proud of, especially since giving reached an all-time high in 2014.
-While it’s important to celebrate your accomplishments, it’s equally important to not let the celebration last too long into the new year.
+Chances are you’ll have a lot to be proud of, but while it’s important to celebrate your accomplishments, it’s equally important not to let the celebration last too long into the new year.

 Momentum is your friend.
 It’s understandable to want to catch your breath after sprinting to the finish line.
 But your new year will be much less stressful if you follow these four tips to help you get a good start at the beginning of the year.